mmiranda222/.statsuite/content/configurations/dlm-configuration.md

 ---

 ### Upload size limit

-Define the file size limitation when uploading data or strutures files using the DLM user interface.
+Define the file size limitation when uploading data or strutures files **applied by the DLM user interface** as follow:
 Provided in number of bites, the upload file size limit is usually set to 30MB by default (like in the example below).

 * in `dotstatsuite-config-data/<env>/configs/<tenant>/data-lifecycle-manager/settings.json`